tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 </ImageBlock>

-<ImageBlock maxWidth="350px" caption="Apps with long titles may use an extended omnibar.<br/> When scrolling up, the omnibar transforms and condenses to its default height and the app name is shortened.
-The omnibar should not return to extended mode until the user scrolls back to the top of the page.">
+<ImageBlock maxWidth="350px" caption="Apps with long titles may use an extended app bar.<br/> When scrolling up, the app bar transforms and condenses to its default height and the app name is shortened.
+The app bar should not return to extended mode until the user scrolls back to the top of the page.">

 ![Mobile omni on scroll.](./images/omni-scroll.gif)